 - No FTP support

-- Advertisement on the published website saying the site is powered by WIX
+- Advertisement on the published website saying WIX powers the site

 - No custom domain for free accounts.